 It’s important to remember that this strategy may not be appropriate for someone with a very low risk tolerance.

-- adding a leverage loan to your investment plan to potentially leverage wealth accumulation
+- adding a leverage loan to your investment plan to potentially use accumulated wealth

 - adding a dollar-for-dollar deduction from income to reduce taxes.